shubhsoni/100daysofml/README.md

 Day2- Hands on Pandas library: basic and essential exercises on pandas library (to be updated)

 Day3- Data pre-processing: the essential step before model building

+Day4- Descriptive analysis:  to understand the nature of data using plots

+Day5- Feature Engineering: step to transform, augment or generate new features out of existing features

+Day6- Modeling: predicting response variable with predictors with simple ML algorithms.